History of Ohio: Rufus Putnam, the "Father of Ohio"

 Rufus Putnam served in important capacities in both the French and Indian War and the American Revolutionary War.
 He was one of the most highly respected men in the early years of the United States.

-In 1776, the Continental Army had encircled the British Army in Boston, but could not dislodge it, and a long stalemate ensued.
+In 1776, the Continental Army had encircled the British garrison in Boston, but could not dislodge it, and a long stalemate ensued.
 Putnam created a method of building portable fortifications, which were put in place under cover of darkness, along with cannon.
-This then drove the British from Boston.
+This forced the British to evacuate Boston.
 George Washington was so impressed that he made Putnam his chief engineer.
 After the war, Putnam and Manasseh Cutler were instrumental in creating the Northwest Ordinance, which opened up the Northwest Territory for settlement.
 This land was used to serve as compensation for what was owed to Revolutionary War veterans.
-It was also at Putnam’s recommendation that the land would be surveyed and laid out in townships of six miles square.
+It was also at Putnam's recommendation that the land would be surveyed and laid out in townships of six miles square.
 Putnam organized and led the first group of veterans to the territory.
 They settled at Marietta, Ohio, where they built a large fort called Campus Martius.

 Putnam and Cutler insisted that the Northwest Territory would be free territory - no slavery.
 They were both from Puritan New England, and the Puritans strongly believed that slavery was morally wrong.
 The Northwest Territory doubled the size of the United States, and establishing it as free of slavery proved to be of tremendous importance in the following decades.
 It encompassed what became Ohio, Indiana, Illinois, Michigan, Wisconsin and part of Minnesota.
 Had those states been slave states, and their electoral votes gone to Abraham Lincoln's main competitor, Lincoln would not have been elected president.
 The Civil War would not have been fought.
 And, even if eventually there had been a civil war, the North would probably have lost.

 Putnam, in the Puritan tradition, was influential in establishing education in the Northwest Territory.
 Substantial amounts of land were set aside for schools.
 Putnam had been one of the primary benefactors in the founding of Leicester Academy in Massachusetts, and similarly, in 1798, he created the plan for the construction of the Muskingum Academy (now Marietta College) in Ohio.
 In 1780, the directors of the Ohio Company appointed him superintendent of all its affairs relating to settlement north of the Ohio River.
 In 1796, he was commissioned by President George Washington as Surveyor-General of United States Lands.
-In 1788, he served as a judge in the Northwest Territory’s first court.
+In 1788, he served as a judge in the Northwest Territory's first court.
 In 1802, he served in the convention to form a constitution for the State of Ohio.